afstanton/startup/README.md

 [SimpleCov](https://github.com/simplecov-ruby/simplecov) helps me make sure I have adequate test coverage.

+# Profiling

+[rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler) is a good starting point for identifying slow spots in an app.

 # Related projects

 [Suspenders](https://github.com/thoughtbot/suspenders) is an app generator that creates opinionated apps.
 As this is not a generator, this serves a different purpose, but I plan on looking into the gems they use.